memorydump85/local-homography/README.md

 ----
 The paper decsribing this method is available at http://april.eecs.umich.edu/papers/details.php?name=ranganathan2014iros

+Datasets used in the research publication are checked into the repository as `datasets.tar.gz`

 Code organization
 ----
 This code is for locally weighted homography estimation and non-parameteric lens